2023 CONCACAF Gold Cup Group A

 Group A of the 2023 CONCACAF Gold Cup consisted of co-host nation the United States, Jamaica, Trinidad and Tobago and Saint Kitts and Nevis.
 Nicaragua originally qualified as winners of CONCACAF Nations League B Group C, but were disqualified for fielding ineligible players.
 They were replaced by Trinidad and Tobago, the runners-up in Group C who had originally qualified for the preliminary round.
 The group stage was divided between four groups who played from June 24 to July 2, 2023.
-The top two teams advanced to the quarter-finals, while the other two teams were eliminated.
+The top two teams, the United States and Jamaica, advanced to the quarter-finals, while the other two teams were eliminated.